aziontech/edgesql-shell/README.md

-   .output stdout|file_path                         # Set the output to stdout or file .mode tabular|csv|html|markdown|raw              # Set output mode .import params table                             # Import data from file|mysql|postgres|kaggle|turso into TABLE .exit				                 # Exit the EdgeSQL Shell
+   .output stdout|file_path                         # Set the output to stdout or file .mode tabular|csv|html|markdown|raw              # Set output mode .import params table                             # Import data from file|mysql|postgres|kaggle|turso into TABLE .dbsize				                 # Get the size of the current database in MB .exit				                 # Exit the EdgeSQL Shell
    ```